ungive/mediaremote-adapter/README.md

 The framework is only used by the script and must merely be passed as a script argument.

-The framework is built for all of the following architectures:
-`x86_64` `arm64` `arm64e`

-The build process also creates the `NowPlayingTestClient` executable in the build directory, which is required for the `test` command:
+If you want to be able to test whether the adapter still works, which can be useful to e.g. automatically fall back to AppleScript, you need to also bundle the `NowPlayingTestClient` executable with your app and pass it as an additional argument:

 ```
 $ HELPER_PATH=$(realpath ./build/NowPlayingTestClient)
 $ /usr/bin/perl ./bin/mediaremote-adapter.pl "$FRAMEWORK_PATH" "$HELPER_PATH" test
 ```

+An exit code of `0` then means the adapter is functional and safe to use.

+The framework and test executable are built for the following architectures:
+`x86_64` `arm64` `arm64e`

 ## Commands